 Alongside the doctors they run our walk in clinic each morning between 8am and 10.30am.
 They also see patients for annual reviews, family planning advice and undertake home visits.

-Anne and Debbie are qualified and registered nurses.
+Anne and Karen are qualified and registered nurses.
 They can help with health issues such as family planning, healthy living advice, blood pressure checks, travel advice and vaccinations, routine immunisations and dressings.
 They run clinics for long-term health conditions such as asthma, heart disease and diabetes and carry out cervical smears.